 Your CRS score can be anywhere between 0 and 1200.
 A minimum CRS score will vary from time to time but anywhere above 500 is usually a good score.

 The reason minimum CRS scores fluctuate is that you are ranked against other candidates in the Express Entry Pool.
-And you will be invited to apply for a PR only if you score higher than most of the other candidates.
-Because of this, some people don’t like the Express Entry system because it is highly competitive.
+And you will be invited to apply for PR only if you score higher than most of the other candidates.
+So, some people don’t like the Express Entry system because it is highly competitive.